 Reading out loud is one of the best things you can do to support your toddler and build their vocabulary.
 Reading will boost their language skills, and imagination, and serve as the perfect chance to socialise with your little one.
 Make sure you read aloud on a daily basis to your little one.
 There are lots of ways you can expose your toddler to the wonders of reading.
 You may find your local library has a story time session that your child can attend.

 Verbal stimulation is a must when it comes to giving your tot the best start in life.
 Parents who speak extensively to their kids can help them develop more advanced language skills.
 Your child will also develop a richer vocabulary, especially when compared to toddlers who don’t receive much verbal stimulation.
+Language training is also beneficial if you wish to speak more than one language.
 If your tot isn’t old enough to continue a conversation, describe what you are doing instead.
 Avoid baby talk at all costs.
 While it can help young babies learn language, you should speak correctly as this teaches your growing tot excellent language skills.

 Look After Yourself